r-rust/hellorust/readme.md

 On CentOS you first need to enable EPEL via `sudo yum install epel-release`.

-## Setting up Rust for R on Windows
+## Installing Rust for R on Windows

 In order for rust to work with R you need to install the toolchain using `rustup` and then add the `x86_64-pc-windows-gnu` and `i686-pc-windows-gnu` targets.
 First download [rustup-init.exe](https://win.rustup.rs/) and then install the default toolchain: